dockersamples/msbuild-2025-docker-qualcomm-lab/1-running-containers.md

 In this lab, you accomplished the following:

-- Ran a native container using the `docker/welcome-to-docker` image and explored its architecture.
+- Ran a native container using the `docker/welcome-to-docker` image and explored its platform.
 - Demonstrated cross-platform emulation by running a non-native `linux/amd64` container using the `nginx` image.
 - Used Docker Compose to start a multi-container application, including a Kafka instance and a Kafka UI, and interacted with the Kafka topic by producing and viewing messages.